Double strangeness pentaquarks and other exotic hadrons in the $\Xi_b \to \Xi\ J/\Psi\ \phi$ decay

 The results of our calculations within Model PB1 are shown in Fig. \ref{fig:PBM1}, where we represent $\sum_j|T_{ij}|$ as a function of the c.m. energy for all different $i$ channels in different colours.
 These amplitudes show a broad peak (barely visible) at low energies and a narrower one right below the $\bar{K}\Sigma$ threshold.
 This behaviour is the reflection of two poles, the properties of which are shown in Table \ref{Tab:PBlight}.
 Note that these states have a well defined spin-parity of $J^\pi=\frac{1}{2}^-$, since they are formed with a scalar meson $(J^\pi=0^-)$ and a baryon $(J^\pi=\frac{1}{2}^+)$ interacting in s-wave.

 We can observe that the lowest generated resonance couples strongly to the $\pi\Xi$ and $\bar{K}\Lambda$ channels, which are open for decay, what actually explains its rather large width.
-In the PDG \cite{PDG} one can find a state with similar mass, $\Xi(1620)$, which was seen decaying into the $\pi\Xi$ channel (Tab. \ref{Tab:ExpTheo}).
+In the PDG \cite{PDG} one can find a state with similar mass, $\Xi(1620)$, which was seen decaying into the $\pi\Xi$ channel (see Table \ref{Tab:ExpTheo}).
 Even if our state is $50~{\rm MeV}$ lighter and its width is larger, we can see the potential of our model to generate a state in this region.